 Top sheet especially prone to wrinkles

-In addition to their sustainable–and soft–construction, these organic bamboo sheets are also wonderfully comfortable.
-Our tester noted there were no issues with fitted sheet corners popping off or shrinkage after washing.
+In testing, we loved how these sheets feel silky and oh-so-luxurious from the first touch.
+We appreciate that they're temperature regulating, too.
+In addition to their soft construction, these organic bamboo sheets performed well after washing.
+We didn't have any issues with the fitted sheet corners popping off or with any shrinkage after running it through the washing machine.
 Rather, they stay comfortable and hold up with even frequent washing well for the long haul.
 The only potential issue may be their wrinkly nature right out of the wash.
-Our tester pointed out that the top sheet is particularly prone to wrinkling, even after being on the bed.
+In our testing, the top sheet was more prone to wrinkling, even after being on the bed, than the other pieces.

-Price at time of publish: $229 for a Queen set
+Price at time of publish: $229 for queen set

 Material: Bamboo viscose | Weave: Sateen | Color Options: 8 colors